Fun Ham Radio Activities You Can Try Today

 Contests usually have specific goals to achieve.
 These can be working as many stations, counties, states, countries, or prefixes.
 There are certificates, and even plaques given out to the winners.
 Many of these contests will have several categories like youth, rookie, senior, and several others offering more chances to win.

-There are several ways to earn extra points like publicly advertising the event, having an official stop at by, and using higher point earing mades.
-The ARRL field day rules can be found here.
+There are several ways to earn extra points like publicly advertising the event, having an official stop at by, and using higher point earing modes.
+The ARRL field day rules can be found on their website.
 This can also be a training event for emergency management teams.

 Activations